ravendb/docs/Chapter01.rst

 Wait!
 That is a *bad* thing?
 How?

 It is a bad thing because relational databases are appropriate for a wide range of tasks, but not for *every* task.
-Yet it is exactly that that caused them to be used in contexts where they are not appropriate.
+Yet it is exactly that which caused them to be used in contexts where they are not appropriate.
 In the last month alone (March 2010), my strong recommendation for two different clients was that they need to switch to a non relational data store because it would greatly simplify the work that they need to do.

 That met with some (justified) resistance, predictably.
 Most people equate data storage with RDBMS, there *is* no other way to store data.
 Since you are reading this book, you are probably already aware that there are other options out there for data storage.
-But you may not be ceratin why you might want to work with a No SQL database.
+But you may not be certain why you might want to work with a No SQL database.
 Before we can answer that question, we have to revisit some of our knowledge about RDBMS first.
-We have to understand what it is that made RDBMS the de facto standard for data stroage for so long, and why there is such a fuss around the alternatives for RDBMS.
+We have to understand what it is that made RDBMS the de facto standard for data storage for so long, and why there is such a fuss around the alternatives for RDBMS.

 Relational Databases have the following properties: